-If you follow the 5 steps outlined above you will get sponsored.
+The 5 steps outlined above show you everything you need to know on how to get sponsored.
 It’s not rocket science but, even so, you must put in the required effort.
 No one will simply give you money because you’re a nice guy or gal, or because you represent a worthy cause.

 You have to understand the sponsor’s challenges, establish value, and provide evidence that the sponsor will get a good return on investment.

 - Have something the sponsor wants: access to your audience

 - Demonstrate your detailed knowledge of your audience

 - Apply the 6 benefits of sponsorship to address these challenges

 - Prepare and deliver a sponsorship pitch that grabs the sponsor’s attention